Stamp duty changes are now in effect — how much more will you pay?

 For those in affected areas, acting quickly could make a big difference in securing a property before the changes take effect.

-Will the stamp duty deadline be extended?
+Will the stamp duty rules change again?

 News Editor Joseph has previously written for Today’s Media and Chambers & Partners, focusing on news for conveyancers and industry professionals.
 Joseph has just started his own self build project, building his own home on his family’s farm with planning permission for a timber frame, three-bedroom house in a one-acre field.
 The foundation work has already begun and he hopes to have the home built in the next year.
 Prior to this he renovated his family's home as well as doing several DIY projects, including installing a shower, building sheds, and livestock fences and shelters for the farm’s animals.
 Outside of homebuilding, Joseph loves rugby and has written for Rugby World, the world’s largest rugby magazine.